ORNL/cpp-proposals-pub/D1673/blas_interface.md

 --*end note]*

 * *Requires:*

-  * The matrix `C` has either Hermitian or Hermitian Packed "type" in BLAS terms.

   * If `i,j` is in the domain of `C`, then there exists `k` such that `i,k` and `j,k` are in the domain of `A`, and `j,k` and `i,k` are